evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

-However, these new technologies create a lot more buzz than their simpler counterparts, and if enough people keep talking about the hot thing, eventually this can translate to actual adoption, depsite it being a sub-optimal choice for the majority of simple use-cases.
+However, these new technologies create a lot more buzz than their simpler counterparts, and if enough people keep talking about the hot thing, eventually this can translate to actual adoption, despite it being a sub-optimal choice for the majority of simple use-cases.

 If you're a small shop, and you have a complex Javascript SPA application,